-The Georgia Department of Revenue’s Voluntary Disclosure Agreement (VDA) program encourages taxpayers who have unfiled or underreported tax liabilities and have not yet been contacted by the Department to voluntarily come forward.
+The Georgia Department of Revenue’s Voluntary Disclosure Agreement (VDA) program encourages taxpayers who have unfiled or underreported tax liabilities, and have not yet been contacted by the Department, to voluntarily come forward.

-Penalties will generally be waived for all periods included in the VDA agreement.
+- Penalty Waiver - Penalties will generally be waived for all periods included in the VDA agreement.
 However, interest will still be imposed on all amounts due.

-The Department will normally require a look-back period of a certain number of prior periods that the taxpayer will pay taxes.
-The length of the look-back period will depend on several factors, including the nature of the taxpayer's activities and the size of past years' potential tax liabilities as submitted in the application.
-The look-back period will usually be for a minimum of three years for all tax types.
+- Normally, the Department will require a look-back period for which the taxpayer will be required to pay delinquent taxes.
+The length of the look-back period will depend on several factors, including the nature of the taxpayer's activities and other information submitted in the application.

+- The look-back period will usually be for a minimum of three years for all tax types.
 For sales and use tax or withholding tax, the look-back period is usually thirty-six months but will be extended as far back as necessary to recover taxes that a taxpayer collected yet did not remit.

-How to apply
+How to Apply